 By Don Logay

-Among the most recognizable and legendary names that pioneered and ushered in luxury automobiles, two iconic partnerships – with histories beginning well over 100 years ago – continue to introduce a steady stream of technological advancements paired with elegant interiors and accoutrements that have endured as the hallmark of prestige in today’s automotive world.
+Among the most recognizable and legendary names that pioneered and ushered in luxury automobiles, two iconic duos – with histories beginning well over 100 years ago – continue to introduce a steady stream of technological advancements paired with elegant interiors and accoutrements that have endured as the hallmark of prestige in today’s automotive world.

 Welshman Charles Stewart Rolls was an affluent motoring and aviation pioneer from a prestigious family.
 On May 4, 1904, a friend introduced him to Henry Royce, a self-taught English engineer and early car designer from humble beginnings.